Blog

 Hybrid Differentiated from Sedan, but Does Not Have the Bling of the Accord PHEV You can tell the Accord Hybrid from the gasoline-powered Accords.
 The Hybrid has a blue accented grille, LED headlights, a hybrid badge on the front fenders and on the decklid, and unique aero-style wheels.
 At the rear are blue accented LED taillamps, a decklid spoiler and air diffuser on the lower rear fascia.

 The Accord Hybrid introduction (officially on sale TODAY – Halloween 2013) follows the Accord PHEV (Plug-in Hybrid) that was introduced earlier in 2013.
 (Honda engineers say the PHEV was launched first because it was more difficult to do and provides the underpinnings for the basic hybrid model).
 The PHEV, being the Accord line-up’s high price entry has much more bling than the basic sedan and the Hybrid.
 From an appearance standpoint, the PHEV is the most head-turning Accord available.
+In a different realm of attention-grabbing style, this Halloween, many are also opting for Sexy Costumes that make a statement at parties and celebrations.

 2014 Accord Hybrid R34